Rustic Vegan Irish Soda Bread: A Plant-Based Take on Tradition

-My love affair with Irish soda bread began during a rainy week in Dublin, where I ducked into a tiny bakery to escape a sudden downpour.
+My love affair with Rustic Vegan Irish Soda Bread began during a rainy week in Dublin, where I ducked into a tiny bakery to escape a sudden downpour.
 The baker handed me a still-warm slice slathered with jam, and that first bite—crusty exterior giving way to a tender, slightly tangy crumb—changed my understanding of what bread could be.
 When I transitioned to plant-based eating years later, recreating this simple yet profound bread experience became somewhat of an obsession.

 Traditional Irish soda bread recipe with buttermilk relies heavily on dairy, but after countless experiments (and some memorable failures), I’ve developed a vegan version that honors the rustic, homey nature of the original.
 Unlike the best Irish soda bread recipe claims you might find that are loaded with eggs, butter, and buttermilk, this plant-based adaptation achieves that distinctive texture and flavor while remaining completely vegan.
 It’s reminiscent of Mary Berry’s soda bread recipe in its straightforwardness, but reimagined with whole food plant-based ingredients.